8Ginette8/gbif.range/paper.md

 impend everyday users to easily extract the same number of species records found on the main website (https://www.gbif.org/). wsl.gbif therefore aims at easing the workflow of retrieving, compilling GBIF observations at large spatial scale for all species accepted names and synonyms, and select them according to the specific scale of a spatial analysis.
+The package has and is currently used in several publications and ongoing project (Chauvier & al. 2021, 2022; ...)

 On the one hand, wsl.gbif allows the whole observations of a given species name (accepted and synonym names) to be retrieved, and improves the data accessibility of the rgbif R package